 The Tacoma and the 4Runner are at the forefront of the Toyota off-roading lifestyle.
 The Tundra is a little too big, to be heavily off-roaded, so the Tacoma and the 4Runner are really the only choices.

 But, since we are all limited by money, we can’t just own both, so we have to pick just one.
 So which is better for you?
 Well, it really depends on what you’re doing with the vehicle.
 Before we dive in and compare Tacoma vs 4runner lets briefly cover both trucks.

-The most drastic change came in 2005, when Toyota launched the 2nd generation Tacoma.
-The 2nd gen was significantly larger than the out-going model, but it was an pretty instant success.
-It seems like anywhere I go, a 4-door Tacoma will be near by, and many shops have them as their shop trucks.
+The most drastic change came in 2005 when Toyota launched the 2nd generation Tacoma.
+The 2nd gen was significantly larger than the outgoing model, but it was a pretty instant success.
+It seems like anywhere I go, a 4-door Tacoma will be nearby, and many shops have them as their shop trucks.

 The Tacoma really made its mark on the light duty and medium duty pickup truck market.
 It really created its own new little market.
 Chevy has actually taken notice of this and since launched the new Canyon, which is a direct competitor to the Tacoma.

 The 4Runner initially was based entirely off of the Toyota Hilux.
 From the dashboard forwards it is completely identical to a Toyota pickup.
 All the changes happen to the rear half of the body.
 Initially, the 4runner used a front solid axle, but in 1986 the solid axle suspension design was ditched in favor of an independent suspension set-up.